 | Fractional laser | Microscopic zones trigger collagen and pigment turnover | Pigment with texture or scarring | 3 to 4 |

 No single device wins for every case.
 Melasma often needs a slow, layered plan with low-energy settings, while a single sunspot can clear in a couple of light sessions.
 A chemical peel handles surface sun damage well, while deeper texture issues call for laser skin resurfacing.
 The right answer is whatever matches your pigment type and skin tone.
+Our guide to which chemical peel is best for hyperpigmentation compares the individual acids by pigment cause and Fitzpatrick skin type.

 What hyperpigmentation treatment costs in Dubai

 Price tracks the method, the area treated, and the number of sessions.
 Cream-led plans sit at the budget end.
 Laser and peel courses sit higher because they run across several visits.
 The tiers below show the realistic spread across Dubai clinics.
+For the laser route specifically, the pigmentation laser treatment cost in Dubai guide breaks the price down per session and per course.

 | Tier | Typical price | Duration | Room | Products | Staff experience | Best for |